sungary/iosVolunteerApp/README.md

 - Organizations can view a list of users interested in listings

 ## Install / Setup
-You will need your own **GoogleService-Info.plist** to get the application working.
+A Firebase account is needed.
+[Firebase](https://firebase.google.com/)

+Create a Firebase project using [Cloud Firestore Database](https://firebase.google.com/docs/firestore/quickstart) and [Authentication](https://firebase.google.com/docs/auth/ios/start)

+Connect your Firebase Project to your app with **GoogleService-Info.plist**.
 The file can be added to the root folder of the project.

-For detailed steps on getting the file, please visit the [Firebase Setup](https://firebase.google.com/docs/ios/setup)
+For detailed steps on getting the file and setting the project up, please visit [Firebase Setup](https://firebase.google.com/docs/ios/setup)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details